Padgey/project_timer/README.txt

 //To-do
-Manual adjustment of the time for the break countdown timer could be added Fine adjustment of the time for the study countdown timer could be added
+Manual adjustment of the time for the break countdown timer could be added Fine adjustment of the time for the study countdown timer could be added Change break timer to be modifiable to be custom number rather than set 20 minutes